reyoung/longtrace/README.md

 # Longtrace

-A Rust-based Python library for logging records to a PostgreSQL database.
+A Rust-based Python library for logging records to a PostgreSQL database with distributed tracing support.

 ## Features

-- Exposes a `Database` object to Python.
+- **High Performance**: Implemented in Rust for minimal overhead.
+- **Global Singleton**: Easy initialization and access across your application.
+- **Tracer Support**: Built-in `Tracer` class for managing spans and parent IDs automatically, with thread-local context support.
+- **Asynchronous Batching**: Records are buffered and written to the database in background threads to avoid blocking the main application.
-- Automatically creates a database named after the current date (YYYYMMDD).
+- **Automatic Schema Management**: Automatically creates the necessary tables (`records`) if they don't exist.
-- Manages a connection pool.
-- Creates a `records` table with the specified schema.

 ## Prerequisites